SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/non-autowireable-services.md

 ```

 This shows us *all* of the functions and filters from Twig... which is nice!
 Well, surprise!
-This command comes from the `twig.command.debug` service!
+This command *comes* from the `twig.command.debug` service!
 Because,
 "everything in Symfony is done by a service" - even console commands.

-Anyways, as a challenge, let's see if we can inject this service into our
+As a challenge, let's see if we can inject this service into `MixRepository`,
-`MixRepository`, execute it, and dump out the result.
+execute it, and dump its output.

 ## Dependency Injection: Adding the new Argument